OneCrazyCoder/MMOGamepadOverlay/README.md

 All menus are also **HUD Elements**.
 However, there are also HUD Element types that are *not* menus.
 These are created with the section name ``[HUD.HUDElementName]``.
 You can use this to create a reticle in the middle of the screen while in Mouse Look mode (to aim better with a "Use CenterScreen" key, for example), as well as special HUD Elements like Key Bind Array indicators.

 Default properties used by all HUD elements and menus can be defined in the base ``[HUD]`` section to save time defining them for every individual HUD element.
-The exceptions being the ``Position=`` property, which should always be specified per-element, and the optional ``Priority=`` property, which determines draw order (higher priority are drawn on top of lower priority, allowed range is -100 to 100 and default is 0).
+The exceptions being the ``Position=`` and ``Priority=`` properties, which should likely be different for each element.
+Priority determines draw order (higher priority are drawn on top of lower priority, allowed range is -100 to 100 and default is 0).

 Like ``Style =`` for a menu, each non-menu HUD element must specify a ``Type =`` entry.
 Available types include: Rectangle, Rounded Rectangle (needs ``Radius=`` as well), Circle, Bitmap (needs ``Bitmap=`` as well), and ArrowL/R/U/D. These are also used for menus for the ``ItemType=`` property, which determines how the background for each menu item is drawn.
 There are also some special-case types covered later.